Ilia-ml/rsschool-cv/CV.md

 VALUE STATEMENT:

-Experienced and motivated Front End Developer with an extensive background in HTML, CSS and JavaScript.
+Experienced and motivated Front End Developer with an extensive background in HTML, CSS, JavaScript and Phyton

 ---------------------------------------------